zakir300408/Model_free_control_for_MSRs/README.md

 - **Description**: Scalar files for input normalization used in conjunction with the MLP models.
 - **Usage**: Load these scalars to normalize input data before feeding it into the MLP models.

-### Additional Files

-#### `README.md`
-- **Description**: This file provides an overview and instructions for the repository.
-- **Usage**: Update this file with any additional information or instructions as needed.

----

-Feel free to update this README with any additional information or details specific to your project.